fierceviking/fierceviking/README.md

 Hello there,

-I program in python in my freetime and as a part of my education.
+I program in python, C++, and various other languages in my freetime and as a part of my education.
 Besides that I'm an aspiring pilot.

 That's all.